kraigb/vs-product-guide/src/pages/Languages/nodejs.md

 ![Node.js and Azure](_assets/node-10.png)

-### Customize tools with extensions for Grunt, Gulp, and more
+### Customize yout tools with extensions for Grunt, Gulp, and more

 Complement your experience with the many JavaScript and Node.js extensions available in the Visual Studio Gallery.
 Popular extensions include: